arjunasokan-bc/terraform-google-compute-instance-internal/README.md

 # terraform-google-compute-instance-internal

-Create virtual machines on Google Cloud.
-With DNS A record for easy access.
+Create internal virtual machines on Google Cloud.
+The instance does not have an external IP address associated.
 Published in the [Terraform registry](https://registry.terraform.io/modules/ichundu/compute-instance-internal/).

 ## Usage example: